DelNov/T-Flows/readme.md

 > **_Note:_** Grids in neutral file format were created by Fluent's legacy mesh generator called Gambit.
 Since Fluent got acquired by ANSYS, Gambit was dropped from the package and neutral file format became obsolete.
-Since, we keep this file here for reproducibility of results.
+However, since the impinging jet is one our standard test case, we keep this file here for reproducibility of results.

 In addition to these, you can find the file ```rad_coordinate.dat``` which will be used by user functions, residing in sub-directory ```User_Mod``` during the